-Important reminder: You're being enrolled in a new health & drug plan.
+Important: You're being enrolled in a new health & drug plan.

 There are new health plans available for <year> designed to help your Medicare and <Medicaid or State-specific Medicaid name> (sometimes called "Medicaid") benefits work better together and better for you.
-If you join a new plan, you won't lose any of your current benefits.
-Your plan will include:
+You won't lose any of your current benefits.
+Your new plan will include: